olion500/knowledge-docs/docs/product-planning/2025-06-01-automated-internal-knowledge-workflow-system---development-update.md

 ## Overview

-This document summarizes the development progress of an automated internal knowledge workflow system.
-The system leverages GPT-4 and other tools (Slack, Notion, Confluence) to process existing team communication, providing summaries, Q&A capabilities, and potentially micro knowledge bases.
-The goal is to evolve organically from existing team communication, making knowledge access seamless and intuitive for users.
+The team is developing an automated internal knowledge workflow system leveraging GPT-4 and other tools like Slack, Notion, and Confluence.
+The system aims to evolve organically from existing communication, providing summaries, Q&A capabilities, and potentially micro knowledge bases.
+This initiative aims to move away from manual documentation and improve knowledge accessibility for users.

 ## Key Points

-*   The system is automating internal knowledge workflows by processing existing communication channels.
+*   Automating internal knowledge workflows to move away from manual documentation.
+*   Leveraging existing communication tools (Slack, Notion, Confluence, Drive) for knowledge extraction.
-*   GPT-4 is the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   GPT-4 is the core LLM, with plans for embedding tuning and history-based fine-tuning.
+*   Tech stack includes NestJS (backend), Next.js & Tailwind (frontend), AWS (ECS, RDS, Redis), and LangChain.
-*   The system focuses on enabling users to simply 'ask' and receive accurate responses.
+*   Focus is on enabling users to 'ask' and receive accurate responses.
-*   A soft beta is planned for mid-July, with a full rollout targeted for the end of summer.
+*   Soft beta planned for mid-July, full rollout by end of summer.
-*   The Product Requirements Document (PRD) is located on Notion (link to be added).

 ## Decisions Made

-*   **LLM:** GPT-4 is the core Large Language Model (LLM).
+*   **LLM:** GPT-4 will be the core LLM.
 *   **Backend:** NestJS was selected for the backend.
 *   **Frontend:** Next.js & Tailwind were chosen for the frontend.
 *   **Infrastructure:** AWS ECS, RDS, and Redis will be used for infrastructure.